markwoodhall/clj-ravendb/README.md

 ## Options

-There are a number of "configuration" options that can be used when creating an endpoint.
+There are a number of "configuration" options that can be used when creating a client:

 ###  Replication

-To create an endpoint that supports replication:
+To create an client that supports replication:

 ```
 #!clojure

-(def endpoint (endpoint "http://localhost:8080" "northwind" {:replicated? true}))
+(def northwind (client "http://localhost:8080" "northwind" {:replicated? true}))

 ```

-When this option is used creating the endpoint will also query the master url for replication destinations.
-The endpoint will be represented by a map that looks like:
+When this option is used creating the client will also query the master url for replication destinations.
+The client will be represented by a map that looks like:

 ```
 #!clojure